Nine Mile Creek Corridor - Moving Bloomington Forward

 Perfect location for Natural Surface Mountain Bike Trails - A destination for local riders

-by adam, 5 months ago
+by adam, almost 2 years ago

 As a Bloomington resident for 10+ years, and frequent mountain biker, I am constantly finding myself driving to other communities to ride high quality, singletrack mountain bike trails.
 Lone Lake in Minnetonka is the closest, which is still a 15 minute drive away.
 Murphy Hanrehan in Savage, and Lebanon Hills in Apple Valley are slightly further.
 The Natural Surface trails in the river bottoms are OK, but access to them is limited to Lyndale Avenue or Bloomington Ferry.
 The Nine Mile creek corridor is a beautiful area that would be an excellent location for destination-worthy singletrack trails, and would be...
 Continue reading